NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/Deities/Daenogoth.md

 Once fully marked, upon their death they will be consumed by Daenogoth, harbored as energy for hatred to feed him.
 Their bodies will grow slight *Flacielia rigorium*, and their husks will be used fully by Daenogoth, who will puppet them to farm more power.
 Alternatively, he will take a fully marked one to his great objective.

 His goal is to harbor a Hated Chosen who will break the runes that Sil-Ahn's blood holds him by, and unleash him.
 Here, the Hated Chosen will ascend to The Ephialtes, and they will rule as supremely powerful individuals.

+As of 28 Rthna 889, Daenogoth succeeded, as his Ephialtes began efforts to free him.
+The allies of the Ephialtes were resistant, though, and plunged into Daenogoth to attempt to destroy him.

+Inside, he fed them lies upon lies.
+His first: Artex Nightfang.
+When the Heroes took the plunge, some of the Burbraic pensioners gained sentience.
+Artex was among them.
+Understanding what was happening, he recruited the dwarf to keep the party complacent.

+After 7 days in the Inland Empire, and 35 days in reality, Daenogoth was killed.